What is defensive driving?

 - Pass with care.
 If you need to pass another driver, make sure there's enough space so you don't cut them off or get too close to another vehicle.
 A common rule of thumb is to wait three seconds to merge in front of a car you've passed.

 - Stay calm.
-A minor irritation can quickly turn into road rage.
+A minor irritation can quickly turn into road rage, which should always be avoided.
 Keeping your cool no matter what another driver does can help prevent a frustration from escalating into a serious incident.

 - Let speeders pass.
 If someone is driving over the speed limit, don't feel like you need to pick up your pace to keep up with them.
 Continue driving the speed limit, and safely move over to let them pass.
-Remember, slower traffic should stay to the right and faster traffic should pass on the left when there are multiple lanes, unless signs say otherwise.
-Learn more about what to do if someone tailgates you.
+Remember, slower traffic should stay to the right, and faster traffic should pass on the left when there are multiple lanes, unless signs say otherwise.
+Learn more about what to do if someone tailgates you, and tips for safe highway driving.

 If you have too many accidents or other moving violations, your insurer may even drop your coverage.
-Learn how speeding tickets and car accidents impact car insurance.
+Some states have approved defensive driving courses that drivers can take and apply to have points removed from their record.
+The National Safety Council offers a defensive driving course that is approved in 14 states, and they also offer online trainings.
+Learn how speeding tickets and car accident impact car insurance.

 On the other hand, defensive drivers are often rewarded for their safe driving habits.
 Drivers who take defensive driving classes or have a clean driving record may even qualify for car insurance discounts.